Introduction

 The Cloud Function is configured to trigger every time a new file is uploaded (or renamed) in the ‘data’ bucket.
 More information about each argument is given below:

-• --project your GCP project name
+your GCP project name--region

-• --trigger-resource the name of the data bucket
+the name of the data bucket--trigger-event

-• --trigger-event the type of event which should trigger the function.
+the type of event which should trigger the function.
 In our case this is when a file is created in the bucket.
 See the Google Cloud Functions documentation for a full list of triggers

 Demo